rzhilkibaev/cfgen/README.md

 Every time you switch between branches you need to modify this file.
 Not fun when you do it several times in a day.

 # Solution
-In this particular case you need to create `build.cfg.metaconfig`
+In this particular case you need to create `cfgen.metaconfig`
 ```
 current_branch = git rev-parse --abbrev-ref HEAD
 ```